JoelSpeed/enhancements/enhancements/cluster-api/lifecycling-cluster-api-crds-within-openshift.md

 The cluster admin in this case has an operational CAPI environment within the cluster, and the cluster is managing its own CAPI CRDs.

-The cluster admin now wishes to install a newer version of a CAPI CRD, than exists in the cluster payload.
+The cluster admin now wishes to install a newer version of a CAPI CRD, than the version that exists in the cluster payload.

 1. The cluster admin adds the name of the CRD to the `UnmanagedAPIs` field of the Cluster CAPI Operator CRD spec.
 1. The Cluster CAPI Operator ensures a ValidatingAdmissionWebhook is configured to validate updates for CRDs (this may already be present if the list is not empty).